5orenso/5orenso/README.md

 ### Hi 👋

-My main project these days are an app called The Musher.
+My hobby project these days are an app called The Musher.

 ## The Musher - An app for dog care